QuantumKane/regression-exercises/README.md

 # regression-exercises
-This repo is for the regression module
+This repo is for my work in Codeup's regression module